avinashverse/GenAI-Based-Logo-Recognition-System/README.md

   <img src="assets/image1.jpeg" width="700"/>
 </p>

-The model performs well on unseen logos and cluttered scenes.
+if we further train on more epochs, then the  model performs well on unseen logos and cluttered scenes.

 ## Challenges & Learnings
  Getting good generalization with limited logo classes, GPT-4o can identify unseen logos a big advantage in real-world applications,